Overview

 • Graduate students on assistantship

-Students should contact ISSO@iastate.edu to see if their additional online enrollment will meet immigration requirements.
+Contact isso@iastate.edu to verify if additional online enrollment meets immigration requirements.

 Other Course Restrictions